Attendance and Punctuality

 If your child is unable to attend school we ask that you contact us before 8.20am to inform us the reason why.
 It is important that you phone every day of absence so that we know your child will not be attending.
 Please report your absence on 0161 494 1222, option 2 or use the Edulink App.

 All students are expected to be at school by 8.35am, ready for the start of school at 8.40am.
 Any students late to form will receive an ‘L’ mark.
+Two late marks to form in a week will result in a 20 minute lunch time detention.
+Students arriving after 9.10am will receive a same day break time detention.
 Any student arriving at school after 9.30am will be given a U mark which will count as an unauthorised absence.
 You can help by ensuring your child gets up sufficiently early in the morning.
 Help them organise themselves the night before by making sure their school bag is packed and ready to go.

 Medical & Dental